mapbender/mapbender-documentation/en/installation/installation_ubuntu.rst

    sudo apt install php-ldap

 .. note:: To use LDAP, the `LDAP-Bundle <https://github.com/mapbender/ldapBundle>`_ must be integrated into Mapbender.
-Further setup instructions can be found in the bundle's README.md on GitHub.
+Further setup instructions can be found in the `Bundle's README.md <https://github.com/mapbender/ldapBundle/blob/master/README.md>`_ on GitHub.

 Mapbender installation with PostgreSQL